Questions and Answers

 Standard Response Protocol (SRP) is the immediate response during an incident at school.
 There are five actions which staff at LPS train to use for any incident response.
 You can find all the videos we use to train and debrief our students and staff for all SRP actions.

-What is threat assessment?
+What is Threat Assessment?

 Threat assessment is a discrete practice in response to issues of concerns with a focus on prevention.
 Please see the threat assessment page to see what makes LPS unique and how LPS applies threat management in the school setting.